 You can change the color of cells by going into the formatting of the cell and then go into the Fill section and then select the intended color to fill the cell.

 In the above example, the color of cell E3 has been changed from No Fill to Blue color, and notice that the value in cell E3 is 6 and if we change the value in this cell from 6 to any other value the cell color will not change and it will always remain blue.
 What does this mean?

 This means that cell color is independent of cell value, so no matter what value will be in E3 the cell color will always be blue.
-We can call this as static formatting of the cell E3.
+We can refer to this as static formatting of the cell E3.

-Now, what if we want to change the cell color based on cell value, suppose we want that color of cell E3 changes with the change of the value in it.
+Now, what if we want to change the cell color based on cell value?
+Suppose we want the color of cell E3 to change with the change of the value in it.
 Say, we want to color code the cell E3 as follows: